shakeds5/practiceVue/README.md

-# practiceVueWithAddons
+# practiceVue

-some practice with vue
+some practice with vue.
-this branch is made with vuex and vue router

 The idea of the project is learning English through English.
 The user searches for a word and the site automatically adds it along with its definition from the Oxford Dictionary. sticky note style.